kubevirt/user-guide/docs/virtual_machines/disks_and_volumes.md

           capacity: 1Gi
         name: emptydisk6

-In this example, emptydisk and emptydisk2 both request a dedicated IOThread. mydisk, and emptydisk 3 through 6 will all shared one IOThread.
+In this example, emptydisk and emptydisk2 both request a dedicated IOThread. vmi-shared_disk, and emptydisk 3 through 6 will all shared one IOThread.

     mypvc:        1
     emptydisk:    2